candybytesgmbh/taco/README.md

 TODOs:
 - Make sure to use ActivityResultContracts.
-- Use a image cache library to display the picture
+- Use a image cache library to display a picture

 ###### 8. Load category name on food detail screen [FoodFragment]
 Request category name for this food item from web dynamically when its shown on detail screen.